xLockModul/RPiOS-Desktop-Installer-script/README.md

 This script simplifies the process of installing and setting up desktop environments on Raspberry Pi devices.
 It provides a user-friendly interface that allows you to select from a variety of desktop environments, including Xfce4, Cinnamon, LXQt, MATE, GNOME Shell, KDE Plasma, Budgie, Deepin, Enlightenment, LXDE, Pantheon, and Trinity Desktop Environment.

+**Recommended Operating System**

+This script is specifically designed to work with Raspberry Pi OS Lite 64-bit or 32-bit for optimal performance.
+However, it can also be used on Raspberry Pi OS with the standard desktop (PIXEL) to replace the existing desktop environment with the selected one.

+**Replacing the Existing Desktop**

+If you are using Raspberry Pi OS with the standard desktop (PIXEL), you can use this script to replace it with the selected desktop environment.
+To do this, simply follow the on-screen instructions to select the desired desktop environment, and then the script will automatically remove and replace the existing desktop.

+Please note that some desktop environments may not be as well-tested as others on Raspberry Pi, so you may experience some bugs.
+It is also recommended to back up your Raspberry Pi before using this script, in case you need to revert to the original desktop environment.

 ## Installation

 1. **Check if curl is installed:**